harnerdesigns/jackharner-gatsby/src/content/blog/auto-generate-content-gatsby/index.md

 ## Get Template-ing

-Now this is where you'll need to customize this tutorial to fit with your site and preexisting content.
+This is where you'll need to customize this tutorial to fit with your site and preexisting content.
 Inside your `/src/content/templates/<post-type>` directory, create versions of the files you will need every time you create a post.
 For me, that includes an `index.md` file with some custom frontmatter, and a `featuredImage.png`.

 Take a look at my `templates/blog/index.md`: